coolaj86/devmtn-node-4/README.md

 Google does not index links with `user:pass@` in them and I don't believe it honors those links if they are clicked on in Chrome.

+Also, the browser will always send Basic Auth once you are logged in and there isn't any way to log out - other than attempting a failing login or changing the "realm" of the login.

 Form Auth
 ---------